GalMunGral/pipe/README.md

 ./http <http-port> <socks-ip> <socks-port>
 ```
 - DNS over SOCKS5 is recommended (e.g. socks5h://)
+- On Android:
+  - Compile and run both SOCK5 and HTTP proxies using [Termux](https://termux.com/).
-- On Android you could compile the source inside [Termux](https://termux.com/) and configure your HTTP proxy in Wi-Fi or APN settings.
+  - Configure your Wi-Fi and/or APN proxy settings.